Docs: Features: Sharding

 Shard concurrency

-By default, skeema diff and skeema push only operate on one database server instance at a time.
+By default, skeema diff and skeema push only operate on one database server at a time.
 To operate on multiple servers simultaneously, use concurrent-instances to specify the maximum number of database servers to run on concurrently.

 Within each individual database server, only one DDL operation will be run at a time by skeema push, regardless of concurrent-instances.